-This programme's complimentary update policy ensures we are always using the most up to date teaching materials and that our teachers are well-supported.
-Resources are provided by Jigsaw and updated regularly.
-Other resources that teachers may need are stored in the PHSEE area at school and teachers are welcome to ask the coordinator for any other resources that they feel are beneficial.
+The scheme is updated regularly to ensure we are always using the most up to date teaching materials and that our teachers are well-supported.
+Other resources that teachers may need are stored in the PHSEE area at school and teachers are welcome to ask the subject leader for any other resources that they feel are beneficial.
 We evaluate carefully teacher resources, leaflets and videos, before using them.